MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 The GitHub Actions for the Microsoft Power Platform are a collection of Microsoft Power Platform&ndash;specific GitHub Actions that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of apps built on the Microsoft Power Platform.
-The tasks can be used individually to perform a simple task, such as importing a solution into a downstream environment, or used together in a workflow to orchestrate a scenario such as "generate a build artifact", "deploy to test", or "harvest maker changes."
+The tasks can be used individually, such as importing a solution into a downstream environment, or used together in a workflow to orchestrate a scenario such as "generate a build artifact", "deploy to test", or "harvest maker changes."
 The build tasks can largely be categorized into four types: